 - Iowa State University Extension: Forestry – Information about tree farming in Iowa.

-- National Wildlife Federation: Gardening for Wildlife – Creating and certifying wildlife habitat in your own backyard.
+- National Wildlife Federation: Garden for Wildlife – Creating and certifying wildlife habitat in your own backyard.

 - Minnesota Department of Natural Resources – Landscaping With Native Plants – Learn about how to use native plants for small-scale landscaping or gardening.